NewcastleRSE/BayesNetty/docs/sim-data.rst

       - Description
       - Default

-    * - -calculate-recall-precision
+    * - -simulate-network-data
-      - do a task to calculate the recall and precision -
+      - do a task to simualte network data
+      -

     * - -simulate-network-data